A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Particles that hit

 Before we prove Lemma \ref{Lsurvive}, we show that our process cannot explode in finite time.

 \begin{Lemma} Suppose that, at time zero, there is a single particle at $x$.
 Then for all $t > 0$, the random variable

 is finite almost surely. \end{Lemma}

 \begin{proof} Fix $k > x$ and consider a system where particles are frozen (that is, they no longer move or branch) once they hit level $k$.
 Call the resulting probability measure $\hat\P$.
 Let $\mathcal A$ be the number of particles that have been frozen by time $t$.
-By the many-to-one lemma,
+Let $(B_u)_{u \geq 0}$ be a process which, under $\hat\P$, is a Brownian motion with drift $-\rho$ that is frozen upon hitting the level $k$.
+By applying the many-to-one lemma (\ref{many1}) under the measure $\hat\P$ with the function $f(y)=\ind_{\{y\ge k\}}$, we get